Ciara And Russell Wilson Reveal Epic Halloween Costumes: ‘Jay & Bey’

-Ciara and Russell Wilson are channelling one of their fellow power couples this Halloween.
-The twosome wowed fans as they took to social media one day before the spooky holiday to show off their epic costumes for this year as they transformed into The Carters themselves, Beyonce and Jay-Z. Both flooded social media with video and photos of their impressive couples costume as they dressed up and posed together for photos and even reenacted the couple’s music video for the joint single “Apes**t” from the album Everything Is Love.
+Ciara and Russell Wilson channeled one of their fellow power couples this Halloween.
+The twosome wowed fans when they took to social media one day before the spooky holiday to show off their epic costumes for this year as they transformed into The Carters themselves, Beyonce and Jay-Z. Both flooded social media with video and photos of their impressive couple’s costume.
+They dressed up and posed together for photos and even reenacted the couple’s music video for the joint single “Apes**t” from the album, Everything Is Love.

 Ciara did her very best Beyonce impression in a silky lavender pantsuit with a red rope waist belt and her long, textured hair flowing down.
-As for Russell, he took on Jay-Z in a blue suit which he left open to expose his chest.
+As for Russell, he took on Jay-Z in a blue suit, which he left open to expose his chest.
 They replaced the photo of the Mona Lisa in the original video to a photo of Barack and Michelle Obama.

 Ciara also shared some solo shots as Queen B on her Twitter account on October 30, writing, “CC X Bey #HappyHalloween.”